All you need to know about bounce rate.

 Ways to Improve your bounce rate

-If you have an e-commerce activity, landing page, or any type of website, you must make it easier for your visitors to get to what they are looking for as quickly as possible and with minimum stress and thinking, because one of your visitors feel they can’t reach the information they’re searching for, they will instantly leave your website and go visit a competitor’s page.
+To reduce your average bounce rate if you have an e-commerce activity, landing page, or any type of website, you must make it easier for your visitors to get to what they are looking for as quickly as possible and with minimum stress and thinking, because one of your visitors feel they can’t reach the information they’re searching for, they will instantly leave your website and go visit a competitor’s page.

 The CTA’s button placement on your website is very critical, you must consider every element such as; color, copy choice, and size because a well-placed call-to-action should spark this action.

--Try using videos on your website
+3- Utilize Videography on your website

 Some studies about bounce rate have said that using videos on a website lowers bounce rate by 11% with some reporting up to a 34% reduction.